-If you haven’t read part one of this series, check it out here.
+If you haven’t read part one of this series, make sure to check it out.
 In that post I discuss four reasons why most preachers prepare their sermons alone.
 In this post I address the question of why it matters because you may be asking… So what if I prepare my sermons alone, what difference does it make?

 When I went from solo preparation to a team based model my sermons improved dramatically.
 They became much more connected to my listeners.
 I am convinced that a purposeful team approach with intentional input from others at every stage of preparation has been THE thing that has most improved my sermons.
 In the final post of this series (part three) I will discuss exactly what this looks like for me and offer suggestions on how to get started.
 Before I get to that I want to address one question:

 What’s wrong with preparing Sermons alone?